MicrosoftDocs/fabric-docs/docs/governance/governance-compliance-overview.md

 ### Capacity metrics

-**Guidance**: Platform owners and those with platform administrator roles should be aware of this feature and use it to monitor usage and consumption.
-FOr more information, see [What is the Microsoft Fabric Capacity Metrics app?](../enterprise/metrics-app.md).
+**Guidance**: Platform owners and users with platform administrator roles should be aware of this feature and use it to monitor usage and consumption.
+For more information, see [What is the Microsoft Fabric Capacity Metrics app?](../enterprise/metrics-app.md).

 ### Purview hub

 Microsoft Purview hub is a centralized page in Fabric that helps Fabric administrators and data owners manage and govern their Fabric data estate.
 For administrators and data owners, the hub offers reports that provide insights about their Fabric items, particularly with respect to sensitivity labeling and endorsement.
 The hub also serves as a gateway to more advanced Purview capabilities such as Information Protection, Data Loss Prevention, and Audit.
 For more information, see [Microsoft Purview hub](./use-microsoft-purview-hub.md).

-**Guidance**: Data stewards and owners should be made aware of the Fabric's Purview hub and what it provides in terms of getting insights about your organizations sentive and endoresed data.
+**Guidance**: Data stewards and owners should be made aware of the Fabric's Purview hub and what it provides in terms of getting insights about your organization's sensitive and endorsed data.

 ### Admin monitoring